CRICKET UNITED DAY

 Launched in 2013, when the Cricket United flag was first raised on the Kia Oval Pavilion, the joint cricket charity appeal has gone from strength to strength.

-And the UK’s biggest cricket awareness and fundraising day is back in 2016.
-The date for your diary is Saturday, 13th August – day three of the fourth Investec Test Match between England and Pakistan.
+And the UK’s biggest cricket awareness and fundraising day is back in 2017.
+The date for your diary is Saturday, 29th July – day three of the third Investec Test Match between England and South Africa.
 We’re looking to make Cricket United Day bigger and bluer than ever!

 Three charities.
 One aim: to change lives through cricket.